forthtemple/rossumo-gazebo/README.md

 # ROS Sumo Gazebo
-This is a gazebo simulation of Parrot Jumping Sumo including ROS wrapper for Ardrone SDK 3.
+This is a gazebo simulation of Parrot Jumping Sumo including ROS wrapper for Ardrone SDK 3 .
 It allows you to simulate a Jumping Sumo Drone and also run a real Sumo Drone through ROS.
 You can record movements on the real Sumo drone with ROSBAG and play them in the simultion.
 The purpose of creating the simulation is to use reinforcement learning to teach a sumo to do things like climb stairs in Gazebo and apply what is learnt to a real jumping sumo.

-Includes Gazebo simulation of a jumping Sumo.

-Also includes copy of https://github.com/arnaud-ramey/rossumo modified to have the same behaviour as Gazebo so can do simulations that are the same.
+The ROS wrapper is from https://github.com/arnaud-ramey/rossumo  and has been modified to make the behaviour of the real jumping sumo and gazebo jumping sumo the same.

+The following shows an example of a movements of a real sumo being recorded with Rosbag on the left and the movements being played to the simulation in Gazebo.
+The layout of both rooms are the same:

 [![Youtube sumo](http://forthtemple.com/sumo/youtube500.jpg)](https://www.youtube.com/watch?v=5opPQ47Y-WE)